kgosch/NondeScript/README.md

             declare y is 5;                                           var y = 5;
             x is "cool";                                              x = "cool";

-Variables can be declared with out being initialized and types are not required, as NondeScript uses dynamic typing.
+Variables can be declared without being initialized and types are not required, as NondeScript uses dynamic typing.

 **Loops, While and For**